Site map Main Index Chapter supplements Copyright

 Cardiac muscle is found exclusively in the heart (Chap.
 4).
 Visceral muscle, or smooth muscle, is found within organs in many body systems.

-The muscle system performs three functions that help maintain homeostasis: movement, support, and heat production.
+The muscle system performs three functions that help maintain homeostasis (i.e., continuing good health): movement, support, and heat production.

 Movement